Eliza Fletcher: Everything we know about the kidnapping of Memphis teacher

 According to the affidavit, Mr Abston was spotted cleaning the inside of his car and washing his clothes in the sink in the aftermath of the abduction.

-A witness and his brother said they saw him behaving oddly at his brother’s house and undergoing the clean later on Friday.
+A witness and the suspect’s brother said they saw him behaving oddly at his house and undergoing the clean later on Friday.

+Even after the clean, authorities said they have recovered blood and other evidence inside the vehicle, leading them to believe Ms Fletcher suffered a “serious injury”.

+Cellphone location data has also placed Mr Abston at the scene of the abduction and the Champion slides have been tied to him through both DNA evidence and surveillance footage, authorities said.

 The suspect’s brother was also arrested and charged following the police’s search of their home.